gmgu/study-triton/pytorch_example/mnist/README.md

 using torch 1.13.1, triton 2.1.0, trident 0.1.1

-The initialization is way too slow, there is an error while running.
+The initialization is way too slow, and there is an error while running.

 ...

 Train Epoch: 2 [59520/60000 (99%)]	Loss: 0.044929
 ERROR: Unexpected segmentation fault encountered in worker.
 Traceback (most recent call last):